-- Impaired cognitive functions
+- Impaired cognitive functions.

-Cocaine addiction and depression
+Cocaine Addiction and Depression

-Although the comedown and withdrawal period can be uncomfortable, it’s the psychological aspect of cocaine addiction that is the most difficult to overcome.
+Although the comedown and withdrawal period can be uncomfortable, the psychological aspect of cocaine addiction is the most difficult to overcome.

 Cocaine can disrupt your brain’s natural chemistry, specifically its dopamine system.
-This significantly impairs your brain’s ability to feel pleasure from regular activities that you would normally enjoy.
-If you begin abusing cocaine by taking large amounts more often you will start to build a tolerance, meaning you’ll require higher doses in order to achieve the high you’ve become used to.
+This significantly impairs your brain’s ability to feel pleasure from regular activities you usually enjoy.
+If you begin abusing cocaine by taking large amounts more often, you will start to build a tolerance, meaning you’ll require higher doses to achieve the high you’ve become used to.

 Start your recovery today